 The scholarships will be awarded to citizens and permanent residents of the People's Republic of China at the time of application who are accepted for admission on a full-time basis for a postgraduate PhD degree programme at the University of Edinburgh.

 Candidates should not be currently working outside China at the time of application, and successful candidates must agree to return to China upon completion of their research degree at the University of Edinburgh.
-Candidates currently studying outside China are eligible to apply.
+Candidates currently studying outside China are eligible to apply, but not those who have already commenced a PhD programme of study prior to the 2015-2016 academic year.

 Candidates should satisfy the selection criteria set out by CSC by completing the CSC Application Form and the CSC Employer Reference Form which can be found on the CSC website.